Aerial drone view of the coastal village of Erbalunga, Corsica, nestled against green mountains.

 Ajaccio

 Ajaccio, the capital of Corsica, is famous as the birthplace of Napoleon—but there’s more to it than history.
 We enjoyed its seaside promenades, colorful markets, and lively squares.
-It’s one of the best cities in Corsica to get a taste of local life with a bit of grandeur.
+It’s one of the best cities in Corsica for getting a taste of local life with a touch of grandeur.

 We walked by Napoleon’s house, explored the old town, and explored the peninsula where the Sanguinnaire islands are located.
 It makes a great introduction or finale to your Corsican itinerary, especially if you’re flying in or out of Ajaccio.